 Here at CCA Global Partners, we have a significant number of women executives and women in managerial roles.
-Equality is important to any cooperative’s success, and we know that better than anyone with 41 percent of our senior leadership roles filled by women —double that of the national average.
+Equality is important to any cooperative’s success, and we know that better than anyone with 53 percent of our senior leadership roles filled by women —more than double the national average.

 However, in an industry such as flooring, that is still very much dominated by men, it’s important for the women of the industry to stand together to have a voice.
 It was for this purpose that the Women of CCA forum was born.